-Furthermore, CANZUK International is committed to the introduction of a multilateral free trade agreement between Canada, Australia, New Zealand and the United Kingdom, based upon the current Closer Economic Relations Trade Agreement (CER) that also exists between Australia and New Zealand.
+Furthermore, CANZUK International is committed to the introduction of a multilateral free trade agreement between Canada, Australia, New Zealand and the United Kingdom based upon the current Closer Economic Relations Trade Agreement (CER) that also exists between New Zealand and Australia.

-As trade is a priority for the Canadian government in an increasingly globalized world, a trading relationship between the CANZUK countries would not only provide for the removal of customs duties and barriers to commerce between each of these nations, but provide its constituent members more collective bargaining power in dealing with larger trading partners such as the USA, China, India and the European Union.
+As trade is a priority for the New Zealand government in an increasingly globalized world, a trading relationship between the CANZUK countries would not only provide for the removal of customs duties and barriers to commerce between each of these nations, but provide its constituent members more collective bargaining power in dealing with larger trading partners such as the USA, China, India and the European Union.

-As the CER functions as a pre-existing template for successful trading relations between like-minded countries, it is commonsensical for Canada to focus on negotiating an accession agreement to this arrangement with Australia and New Zealand, just as many senior government officials in both countries have recommended.
+As the CER functions as a pre-existing template for successful trading relations between like-minded countries, it is commonsensical for New Zealand to commence negotiations with Canada and the United Kingdom so they may join this arrangement, just as many senior government officials across the CANZUK countries have recommended.